 Discount on postgraduate courses

-The Richard Newitt Bursary is available for the 2015 - 2016 academic year and is a Postgraduate Taught Bursary of £5,000 to pay for the tuition fees only.
-It is available for a period of 1 year (or across 2 years for a part-time student).
+The Richard Newitt Postgraduate Taught Bursary is available for the 2017/18 academic year and is available for a period of 1 year ( or across 2 years for a part-time student).
+The bursary is for £5,000 and can be used for tuition fees or living costs.
 The award is open to UK citizens only.

 Making an application: